#kinematics #ik #path-planning #collision-detection #opw

 • Joint angles can be checked against constraints, ensuring only compliant solutions are returned.

-• Collision detection (with Parry) allows to exclude solutions where robot would collide with itself or environment objects.
+• Collision detection (with Parry) allows excluding solutions where the robot would collide with itself or environment objects.
+It is possible to set guaranteed safety distances between surfaces rather than just checking if they touch.

 • For kinematic singularity at J5 = 0° or J5 = ±180° positions this solver provides reasonable J4 and J6 values close to the previous positions of these joints (and not arbitrary that may result in a large jerk of the real robot)